the-turing-way/the-turing-way/Chapter_Version_Control.md

 From [here](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Controls) **Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License**

 What is “version control”, and why should you care?
 Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
-For the examples in this book, you will use software source code as the files being version controlled, though in reality you can do this with nearly any type of file on a computer.
+It is typically applied to managing changing in code, though in reality you can do this with nearly any type of file on a computer.

-If you are a graphic or web designer and want to keep every version of an image or layout (which you would most certainly want to), a Version Control System (VCS) is a very wise thing to use.
-It allows you to revert selected files back to a previous state, revert the entire project back to a previous state, compare changes over time, see who last modified something that might be causing a problem, who introduced an issue and when, and more.
-Using a VCS also generally means that if you screw things up or lose files, you can easily recover.
+People working on data science may have a large array of files (code, data, figures, notes) that they update but want to keep every version.
+Version control allows you to do this and to revert files you select back to a previous state, revert the entire project back to a previous state, compare changes over time, see who last modified something that might be causing a problem, who introduced an issue and when, and more.
+Using a version control system also generally means that if you screw things up or lose files, you can easily recover.
 In addition, you get all this for very little overhead.

-Local Version Control Systems
-Many people’s version-control method of choice is to copy files into another directory (perhaps a time-stamped directory, if they’re clever).
-This approach is very common because it is so simple, but it is also incredibly error prone.
-It is easy to forget which directory you’re in and accidentally write to the wrong file or copy over files you don’t mean to.
+Many people’s version-control method of choice is to copy files into another directory, or to save copies manually e.g. my_code_.py my_code_2.py my_code_2a.py, my_code_2b.py etc. This approach is very common because it is so simple, but it is also incredibly error prone.
+It is easy to forget what differnt files contain, or to copy over files you don’t mean to.

 ## Why would you use version control?